Musical with music and lyrics by Jerry Herman and book by Michael Stewart with 2006 revisions by Francine Pascal.

 After seeing the Opening Night performance at London's Criterion Theatre, the show's composer/ lyricist, Jerry Herman said: "Tonight I saw the definitive Mack and Mabel."

 The cast for Mack and Mabel in London features David Soul as 'Mack Sennet' and Janie Dee as 'Mabel Normand along with Richard Brightiff, Tomm Coles, Robert Cousins, Michelle Long, Robon Pirongs, Jon Trenchard, Simon Tuck, Sarah Whittuck and Matthew Woodyatt.
-With music and lyrics by Jerry Herman, book bu Michael Stewart with revisions by Francine Pascal, it is directed by John Doyle with designs by Mark Bailey, lighting by Richard G Jones, sound by Gary Dixon and musical arrangements by Sarah Travis.
+With music and lyrics by Jerry Herman, book by Michael Stewart with revisions by Francine Pascal, it is directed by John Doyle with designs by Mark Bailey, lighting by Richard G Jones, sound by Gary Dixon and musical arrangements by Sarah Travis.
 This production transferred to London's West End following a season at the Watermill Theatre and short regional tour.
 John Doyle's recent West End directing credits include Stephen Sondheim's musical Sweeney Todd (Trafalgar Studios and Ambassadors Theatre 2004/2005).
 Jerry Herman's West End credits include Hello Dolly!.
+Janie Dee's West End credits include Sophisticated Ladies at the Globe Theatre (now Gielgud Theatre) in 1992.

 "If ever a show deserved to move from small beginnings to the big time, this is it.
 Jerry Herman's 1974 musical about Mack Sennett and his star actresses and lover, Mabel Normand, started life at Newbury's tiny Watermill Theatre...
 David Soul repeats his Mack...
 Janie Dee has taken over as Mabel and moved effortlessly from perky waif in a white bonnet to steely star with soft, killer eyes...
 For warmth and buzz and cracking high spirits, I can't think of a better show."
 The Sunday Times